midonet/midonet/docs/load_balancing.md

 #### Interaction with router rules

-Each router has an inbound filter which applies a chain of rules to traffic entering the router, and an outbound filter which applies a chain of rules ot traffic exiting the router.
+Each router has an inbound filter which applies a chain of rules to traffic entering the router, and an outbound filter which applies a chain of rules to traffic exiting the router.

 In a typical use case, the OpenStack plugin installs Source NAT rules in these chains.
 If we perform loadbalancing and then allow these rules to take effect, we will both DNAT and SNAT, which results in incorrect traffic routing.